 The statistics include the volume of delay compensation claims received, closed and approved, as well as the percentage of claims which were responded to within 20 working days.
-All these measures are provided at national (Great Britain) level as well as by each individual train operator.
+All these measures are provided for Great Britain as well as each individual train operator.